zammad/zammad-admin-documentation/manage/users/index.rst

    Notes are visible to all staff members, **including agents**.

    .. hint:: 😵 **Are you using the Note field
-      to keep track of your own “custom” user attributes?**
+      to keep track of your own "custom" user attributes?**

       Wish you could add your own fields to the New/Edit User dialog?